15 Credit Hours to Finish

 Save on tuition costs

-Full-time students taking 12 credit hours can take an additional 3 credit hours with no additional tuition cost!
+Full-time students taking 12 credit hours can take an additional three credit hours with no additional tuition cost!
 Over two or four years, this can really add up to considerable savings.

 Students taking 15 credits do well

 Student success data has shown that students that take a full 15 credit hours per term are more successful in their coursework.
-The reasons for this are likely many, but focusing on your education and making it a priority is key.
+The reasons for this vary, but focusing on your education and making it a priority is key.
 Taking on a full load of 15 credit hours is a part of that priority.

 Get to work sooner